 According to the IFIs, stakeholder engagement is important for building strong, constructive and response relationships with all interested and impacted persons/institutions.
-EBRD's Performance Requirement 10 (PR10) states that national laws and regulations regarding public information disclosure and consultation must always be considered when developing and implementing a project.
-Also, EBRD's Performance Requirement 8 (PR8) states that consultation with stakeholders and affected communities should be made in the context of cultural heritage issues.
+European Bank for Reconstruction and Development (EBRD)'s Environmental and Social Requirement 10 (ESR10) states that national laws and regulations regarding public information disclosure and consultation must always be considered when developing and implementing a project.
+Also, EBRD's Environmental and Social Requirement 8 (ESR8) states that consultation with stakeholders and affected communities should be made in the context of cultural heritage issues.

-In the event that national laws are insufficient or there are significant discrepancies between national and PR 10 provisions, then the following principles should be considered:
+In the event that national laws are insufficient or there are significant discrepancies between national and ESR10 provisions, then the following principles should be considered:

 - Promoting transparent communication between the project promoter, its workforce, the local communities directly affected by the project, and other interested stakeholders; - The involvement of the stakeholders has to be a process free of manipulation, interference, coercion and intimidation. - The involvement of the stakeholders has to be adapted on the basis of the project impacts over them (direct/indirect) and their level of influence and interest towards the project.
-Vulnerable groups will be identified, and specific actions will be undertaken to ensure that the Project will not contribute to the existing vulnerabilities and possible barriers to their participation in the engagement process are eliminated; - The involvement of stakeholders is a process which must take place in the early stages of the project, and continue throughout the entire life of the project; and - Ensuring access to an appropriate, fair complaints management mechanism for stakeholders to submit their questions, concerns or grievances about the project. - In line with EBRD's Performance Requirement 1 (PR1), together with PR10, engagement with the project stakeholders is an integral part of the project environmental and social impacts assessment, management and monitoring processes.
-PR1 requires the identification of the project's stakeholders and the design of a plan for engaging with the stakeholders in a meaningful manner to take their views and concerns into consideration in planning, implementing and operating the project.
-PR10 states that the process of stakeholder engagement should begin at the earliest stage of project planning and continue throughout the life of the project.
+Vulnerable groups will be identified, and specific actions will be undertaken to ensure that the Project will not contribute to the existing vulnerabilities and possible barriers to their participation in the engagement process are eliminated; - The involvement of stakeholders is a process which must take place in the early stages of the project, and continue throughout the entire life of the project; and - Ensuring access to an appropriate, fair complaints management mechanism for stakeholders to submit their questions, concerns or grievances about the project. - In line with EBRD's Environmental and Social Requirement 1 (ESR1), together with ESR10, engagement with the project stakeholders is an integral part of the project environmental and social impacts assessment, management and monitoring processes.
+ESR1 requires the identification of the project's stakeholders and the design of a plan for engaging with the stakeholders in a meaningful manner to take their views and concerns into consideration in planning, implementing and operating the project.
+ESR10 states that the process of stakeholder engagement should begin at the earliest stage of project planning and continue throughout the life of the project.